theopensystemslab/planx-new/doc/architecture/decisions/0005-data-retention-policy.md

 An automated scheduled task will run each night to sanitise and delete records which meet the agreed criteria.

 ### What does "Sanitation" mean?
 Currently, we would simply remove / delete and user data (e.g. email, breadcrumbs, passport) whilst retaining the remainder of the metadata associated with a record (such as `id`, `created_at`).
-This would allow to still have enough information to resconstruct user journeys if required to do so for auditing purposes.
+This would allow to still have enough information to reconstruct high level user journeys if required to do so for auditing purposes.
+We would no longer have the fine-grained ability to understand the application question by question.

 In future, a more fine grained approach could be implemented to only sanitise personally identifiable data using tags.